 - Certificate of Incorporation;

-- MOU or Contract Agreement copy with clearing member if the applicant want to clear & settle trades via clearing member;
+- Memorandum of Understanding (MoU) or copy of the Contract Agreement entered with the clearing member in case where the applicant wants to clear & settle trades via such clearing member;

-Online Process to get Stock Broker License in India
+Process to Get Stock Broker License in India

 The following is the step-by-step process to get Stock Broker License Online: